A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Approximation to Elliptic Interface Problem

 A summation over all $K \in \MThG$ gives us

 Similarly, we could yield

 Combining all the inequalities above gives the error estimate \eqref{eq:appDGnorm}, which completes the proof. \end{proof}

-We are now ready to prove the priori error estimates. \begin{theorem} Let $u_h$ be the solution to \eqref{eq:discrete} and let the exact solution $u$ belong to $H^t(\Omega_0 \cup \Omega_1)$ with $t \geq 2$, then the following error estimates hold:
+We are now ready to prove a priori error estimates. \begin{theorem} Let $u \in H^t(\Omega_0 \cup \Omega_1)$ with $t \geq 2$ be the exact solution to \eqref{eq:elliptic} and let $u_h \in V_h$ be the solution to \eqref{eq:discrete}, then there exist constants $C$ such that the following error estimates hold true:

 and